ankrutik/notes/literature/Reading Like A Writer.md

 #reading

 # Close Reading
-- Check when you are limiting your writing or choice of reading by external biases
+- Are you limiting your writing or choice of reading because of external biases?
 	- Imagine writers of great classics like Kafka enrolling in a graduate program where his fellow classmates don't believe surreal stories
-- Ability to polish sentences by
+- Ability to polish sentences by looking at
-	- Looking at a sentence to see
-		- what is superfluous
+	- what is superfluous?
-		- what can be altered, revised, expanded, cut
+	- what can be altered, revised, expanded, cut?
+	- what to shrink, snap into place?
-	- Shrink, snap into place, emerge in clear, economical, sharp form
+	- To emerge in clear, economical, sharp form
 - Before mass photocopying was possible, students read their work aloud in class
 - #reading/recommendations To study elements of writing
 	- meter with Ovid
 	- plot construction with Homer
 	- comedy with Aristophanes
 	- lucid sentences of Montaigne, Samuel Johnson
-- Only dead writers as teachers can be generous, uncritical, blessed with wisdom and genius, endlessly giving
+- Dead writers as teachers
+	- generous, uncritical, blessed with wisdom and genius, endlessly giving
 - Apart from reading for pleasure, the writer reads in a manner conscious of
 	- style
 	- diction